The terms defined below have a specific meaning in the AODocs environment, and are widely used in the Knowledge Base.

 Learn more: What are document classes?

 A library is a collection of AODocs documents.
-It's close to the concept of a folder.

 There are three types of AODocs library: